 Waldorf education is experiential.
-It’s founder, Rudolf Steiner, was adamant that we cannot merely tell a child something once and expect learning to take place.
+Its founder, Rudolf Steiner, was adamant that we cannot merely tell a child something once and expect learning to take place.
 We must work with the power of the will in Waldorf education.

 He was responding to the common classroom practice of the time (almost 100 years ago): teachers lectured and explained while students were expected to listen and take notes.
 Done.
 Curriculum covered.